 REI Co-op Lightweight Hiking Crew Socks

-Like the Editor’s Choice Patagonia hiking socks, these REI Co-op Brand hiking socks are made with RWS Merino wool, making it more sustainable and environmentally friendly that other sources of not-certified wool.
-They’re extremely highly rated by users, and come with REI’s traditional one year return policy.
+Plus, they’re extremely highly rated by users, and come with REI’s exceptional one year return policy.
 We also appreciate that they’re made in the USA!

 - Made in USA